0xRektora/deploy-test-strat/README.md

 Deploy a strategy contract, deploy a vault contract and set the jar address of the strategy to the vault contract using the current signer (PRIVATE_KEY account in the .env), it'll also verify the contract using the blockscan API key.
 (Currently doesn't work on Moonriver)

-`Will automatically compile the contract for you`
+`Will automatically compile, deploy, verify and run the vault tests for you`

 ```
 npx hardhat deploy_vault